guettli/bash-strict-mode/README.md

 And the exit status of the script will be `3`, which indicates an error.

-## Bash Strict Mode: Use it blindly?
+## Bash Strict Mode: Use It Blindly?

 If you post about `set -e` on the Bash subreddit, you get an automated comment like this: